 Marlee lived in the giant dome with spirally-spaced rooms, accessed by an inclinator winding upwards to her penthouse comprising the top third.
 Marlee was the distance swimmer on the Cal swim team.
 Now she could take the circular water-slide, or the long jump, into her lap pool for workouts.

-Steve lived in a reflective glass pyramid monolith, a giant studio, “to review news, science and tech journals.
-And play piano with classical, rock and jazz masterpieces,” as he said.
+Steve lived in a reflective pyramid monolith, a giant studio.
+“Here is where I read science and tech journals, and dream of possible futures.
+And enjoy attempting piano along with classical, rock, and jazz,” he said.

-Soon after arriving, we were slowly jogging along the exercise track weaving through Steve's and Marlee's corporate campus.
-Past hanging gardens and multileveled ponds.
-The placement of waterfalls conjured thoughts of Escher art.
+Soon after arriving, we slowly jogged along the exercise track weaving through Steve's and Marlee's corporate campus.
+Past hanging gardens and multi-leveled ponds.
+The placement of waterfalls conjured images of Escher art.

 The elliptical corporate conference complex ahead partly overhung from a mountain slope, and partly built into the mountain.
 It looked like a moored spacecraft.
-We entered the inner sanctum which Steve asked the architect to conjure a feeling of being on the bridge of the Starship Enterprise.
+We entered the inner sanctum which Steve asked the architect to inspire feelings of being on the bridge of the Starship Enterprise.
 His corporate decisions were made there, and now it was ours to explore our own new world.

-We began calling the joy exercise, ‘joy yoga’, and the laughing exercise, ‘laughing yoga.’
+We began calling the joy exercise, ‘joy yoga’, and the laughing exercise, ‘laugh yoga.’

-Marlee continued, “If a joy exercise and a laughing exercise were effective tools to make changes we like in ourselves, a LOVE exercise might work also.
+Marlee continued, “If a joy exercise and a laughing exercise were effective tools to make changes in ourselves, a LOVE exercise would surely be welcome.

 This idea sounded simplistic, but so did the joy exercise and the laughing exercise in the beginning.
-We understood what she was talking about, and agreed to try a LOVE exercise to see where it would lead.
+What she suggested sounded intuitively correct, so we agreed to try a LOVE exercise to see where it would lead.

 We knew that putting attention on pure love would be difficult.
 There are so many physical and emotional associations with love.
 What a sad commentary for us to have difficulty experiencing or even remembering pure love.

 The more we looked at this fascinating dilemma, the more we began to realize its importance.
 This became our focus.
-We postulated that something happens during socialization since childhood.
-Unfortunate associations are made with love, and love gets distorted.
+We postulated that improper priorities are made during socialization since childhood.
+Unfortunate associations are made which distorts love.
 This probably is the most personally devastating part of human development.

-It was shocking to realize the intensity of what we thought was love consumes our attention.
+It was shocking to realize the intensity which misplaced love consumes our thoughts.
 It is amazing how and why we allowed them to develop so strongly.
-Being aware of this confusion is huge.
+Being aware of this perversion of love is huge.

 Just for fun, Steve, Carl, Bobby and I personally each began to catalogue the astounding number of bizarre associations we had with love.
-We did not openly admit to all of them, of course.
+We did not openly admit to them, of course.

-Well, it can be reported that over time, we began developing the ability to put attention solely on love, free of associations.
-We concluded that exercising the feeling of pure love could be even more powerful than our joy and laughing exercises.
+It can be reported that over time, we felt it is possible to put attention solely on love, free of associations.
+We concluded that understanding pure love could be powerful like our joy and laughing exercises.
 We felt it is a 'common denominator' of all people.
-We knew that untangling the false associations could solve so many problems.
+We knew that exposing thoughts masquerading as love could solve so many problems.
 Personal.
 Between partners.
 Among friends.
-And between cultures.
+And even cultures.
 If we could only do it.
+Most images in society promote the misunderstanding of love.
 We felt this exercise is probably the most important pursuit a person could do.
 This was a big one.

-After our meeting at Steve’s corporate campus, we went to our hotel in San Francisco and had the finest dinner at a revolving restaurant overlooking the city.
+After our meeting at Steve’s corporate campus, we went to San Francisco for the finest dinner at a revolving restaurant overlooking the city.
 Carl thanked us for introducing him to new ideas which changed his life.
 Looking around to those at other tables in the restaurant, he leaned forward saying, “Why would anyone choose to be anything other than happy?”

 The chapters to follow are grouped by topic, rather than by time sequence.

 Exercise is Marlee's passion.
-She said that the energy she experiences from workouts can generate happiness for her.
+She said that the energy from workouts makes her happy.